About Us

 Executive Producer of Shock the Grid

-As a community Advocate, Max worked on Public Service Commission filings in Washington, DC that brought attention to PEPCO’s egregious delays interconnecting low-income solar projects.
+As an advocate, Max worked on Public Service Commission filings in Washington, DC that brought attention to PEPCO’s egregious delays interconnecting low-income solar projects.
 The delays prevented DC residents from tapping into thousands of dollars in savings on their bills, but after the PSC investigated the findings, PEPCO was ordered to reimburse customers $800,000.
-As a clean energy professional, Max has supported the Biden Administrations efforts to decarbonize the federal government's electricity emissions with the White House and as a contractor for federal agencies.
+As a clean energy professional, Max has supported the Biden Administration’s efforts to decarbonize the federal government's electricity emissions with the White House and a contractor for federal agencies.

 Cody Rogers